-One place were climbers often waste a huge amount of time is in creating a solid belay, which on a multi pitch climb slows everything down, and on single pitch routes results in less climbing.
+One place where climbers often waste a huge amount of time is in creating a solid belay, which on a multi-pitch climb slows everything down, and on single-pitch, routes result in less climbing.

 The reason for the slow building of a belay most usually comes down to a lack of confidence in yourself, experience, your gear, or both, but all must be overcome if you’re to climb effectively on longer routes, especially if you want to progress in winter, alpine and big wall climbing.
 The longer you have to climb, the more climbing you can do, which on a big route can mean getting to the top or backing off (or just ending up finishing not in the pub but in the dark!)

 To set a belay quickly you need to first be able to create solid ‘slow’ belays, as a fast belay that is crap is not a belay at all.
 Below are some building blocks for making good belays:

 This comes down to experience, which only comes from climbing and placing gear.
 Placing gear on lead can feel very different from placing gear at a belay, as on lead, gear placing is more active (you do it on the move, and need to do it quickly), while belay placements are more passive (you can take your time, also know as faffing around).
 Secondly, on a multi-pitch route, the leader can feel more exposed when setting a belay than when leading, with a natural human fear of being pulled off and falling to their doom by their partner, often resulting in too much gear being placed.

 Matching possible placements with the protection you have